Integrating WebRTC Phone into Web Pages Using CommPeak

 callSession.connection.ontrack = function(e){

-// handle remote audio stream to connect it to local audio
+// Handle remote audio stream to connect it to local audio

 remoteAudio.srcObject = e.streams[0];